g992/esp32-c3-fw-gps-ble/docs/OTA_STATUS_JSON.md

 # OTA Status JSON Reference

+> Legacy: kept for the previous BLE chunked OTA flow.
+The current firmware
+> uses the ElegantOTA web page described in `README.md`/`BLE_PROTOCOL.md`.

 This reference enumerates the JSON documents that the OTA status characteristic (`d19d3c86-9ba9-4a52-9244-99118bd88d08`) emits so that Android/iOS clients know what to expect while coordinating updates.